How to Seal Glass in Window Frame

 Applying window sealants is an art in itself, requiring precision and attention to detail:

-1. Clean the Surface – Thoroughly cleaning the surfaces where the sealant will be applied is crucial.
+1. Clean the Surface – Thoroughly cleaning the surfaces where the sealant for glass windows will be applied is crucial.
 Removing dirt, debris, or old sealant ensures a clean and dry bonding surface.

 2. Cut the Sealant Caulk Tube – Carefully cutting the tip of the sealant caulk tube at an angle is essential.
 The size of the opening should match the width of the gap you’re filling.